-The UK’s departure from the EU will see the UK develop a new immigration system.
-This will mean the end of freedom of movement between the EU and UK, and a new system by which people can apply to live and work in the UK.
+The UK’s departure from the EU meant the end of freedom of movement between the EU and UK and saw the UK adopting a new immigration system to which people will now apply to live and work in the UK.

-When freedom of movement ends on 31st December 2020, this new system will apply to EU nationals as well as non-EU nationals (with the exception of Irish citizens who will retain their right to live and work in the UK through the Common Travel Area).
+This new system applies to EU nationals as well as non-EU nationals (with the exception of Irish citizens who retained their right to live and work in the UK through the Common Travel Area).

-EU citizens resident in the UK before the end of the transition will be eligible for the EU Settlement Scheme, as will EEA and Swiss nationals.
+EU citizens who were resident in the UK before the end of the transition are eligible for the EU Settlement Scheme, as are EEA and Swiss nationals.
 The below information on EU citizens and the EU Settlement scheme also applies in the same way to EEA and Swiss nationals unless otherwise stated.

 Immigration into the UK from 2021

-The UK will be introducing a points-based immigration system from 2021.
+The UK has introduced a points-based immigration system from 2021.
 This is discussed in more detail below.